 There are several symptoms of tooth decay.
 There are also signs to look for.
 Symptoms are things you FEEL.
 Signs are things you can SEE.
-The earliest sign you can see is frequently a small dark spot on the tooth.
+The earliest sign that you might see at home is frequently a small dark spot on the tooth.
 Sometimes this will be in the middle of the biting surface.
 Sometimes it will be where two teeth are in contact.

 A dentist can usually spot a cavity starting even earlier than that.
 With his bright light, he may be able to see the tooth enamel getting "opaque".
 This is a sign of the enamel getting weaker.
 We call it "decalcified" because calcium is being removed from the tooth enamel.

 The first thing you may FEEL might be a reaction to SWEET things or sour/acidic things like fruit juice.
 This could also just be simple sensitivity, so don't panic!
 Just go along to your dentist and get it checked.

 Another one of the earliest symptoms of tooth decay is also pain when you fly in a commercial airliner or jet.
 This is caused by the reduced pressure in the aircraft cabin.
 Of course, the inside of the cabin is pressurized, but only to equivalent of about 5000 feet altitude.